 The course is an interdisciplinary review of the preparation health care providers and others need to prepare them for the reality of working and living in rural and remote Canada.
 The course includes but is not limited to how professionals maintain work life balance, sustainability of their professional practice, and understanding the economic drivers of rural settings.
 The course has a combination of lectures, seminars and group work and is usually offered over 8 weeks with a compulsory rural orientation weekend.
+3 credit units course weight.

 PREREQUISITE Registration in the third or fourth year of the BNSc Program.
+Not offered in 2015-2016.